istio/istio.io/content/en/docs/ambient/migrate/install-ambient-components/index.md

 {{< /text >}}

 {{< tip >}}
-At this stage your sidecars are still handling all traffic.
-The HBONE capability only activates when a destination is discovered to be an ambient mode workload, so restarting pods has no observable impact on traffic.
-If you run behavioral tests at this point, you should see no changes in functionality.
+Restarting pods at this stage has no observable impact on traffic.
+HBONE only activates when a destination is an ambient mode workload, and no namespaces have been enrolled yet.
 {{< /tip >}}

 ## Sidecar and ambient interoperability during migration